A Look at Choosing an Editor

 It’s a Business Relationship, Just Like Any Other

 Do yourself a favor, and write a contract.
-This is a sample copy editing contract, and it’s pretty good.
-Be sure to change the contract to indicate the laws of your state apply, and clarify it is editing rather than copyediting you are contracting for, etc. Look over the contract thoroughly before you sign it or ask anyone else to.
+This is a sample editing contract, and it’s pretty good.
+Be sure to change the contract to indicate the laws of your state apply, and clarify it is editing you are contracting for, etc. Look over the contract thoroughly before you sign it or ask anyone else to.

 Be your courteous and professional self.
 Editors are a more professional group than beta readers (what I mean is, this is a profession, whereas beta reading is for free and is not a paying gig) and are generally people you hire.
 They will do copy editing, where they check for typos, etc., although there should be a last pass by a proofreader before publishing, no matter what.

 Editors, instead, have a different role.

 Editors can also check for continuity, but they will mainly read with the audience in mind.
 They are a good enhancement to the work of a beta reader, and are a good idea before you send your work out for querying.